What is an Answering Service?

 Industries That Use Answering Services

-Many organizations rely upon answering services to handle their inbound calls.
-While we most often associate such services with large, multinational corporations, even the smallest local business can benefit.
-In fact, there’s virtually no industry that remains unmoved by the power of a quality answering service.
-Small business owners often turn to such services in lieu of hiring a full-time administrative professional.
-Internet based companies solicit answering service professionals to serve as the virtual face of their organizations.
-Law firms and other professional service providers use answering services to qualify leads and schedule appointments.
-So, too, do dentists’ and doctors’ offices.
+Many organizations rely on answering services to handle their inbound calls.
+While we often associate these services with large multinational corporations, even the smallest local businesses can benefit.
+In fact, there’s virtually no industry that remains untouched by the advantages of a quality answering service.

-If you’re wondering whether an answering service can support your organization’s customer service and administration efforts, the answer is a resounding yes!
-No matter your industry, odds are good that your team can benefit from the convenience and flexibility of answering services.
+If you’re wondering whether an answering service can support your organization’s customer service and administrative efforts, the answer is a resounding yes!
+No matter your industry, your team can benefit from the convenience and flexibility these services provide.

 What to Look for in an Answering Service